echo3Dco/8thWall-echo3D-example/README.md

-# 8th-Wall-echoAR-demo
+# 8thWall-echo3D-example
-Demo that integrates echo3D with 8th Wall examples.
+Exapmle code that integrates echo3D with 8th Wall examples.

 ## Register
 Don't have an API key?
 Make sure to register for FREE at [echo3D](https://console.echo3D.co/#/auth/register).